Upper Peninsula of Michigan: Geography

+Top: Kayakers beneath a rock cliff in Hiawatha National Forest.
+Bottom: Overlooking the Porcupine Mountains in Gogebic County during autumn.

 Including extensive parts of the Great Lakes, the Upper Peninsula contains about 36,139 sqmi of total area.
 Of that, about 16378 sqmi is its land area, about 29% of the state.
 It is bounded on the north by Lake Superior, on the east by St. Marys River, on the south by the Niagara Escarpment, Lake Michigan and Lake Huron, and on the west by Wisconsin and (counting the water border on Lake Superior) by Minnesota.
 It has about 1,700 mi of continuous shoreline with the Great Lakes.
 There are about 4,300 inland lakes, the largest of which is Lake Gogebic, and 12,000 mi of streams.
 Its lowest elevation is along the shoreline of Lake Huron and Lake Michigan, averaging 577 ft above sea level.
-Its highest elevation is Mount Arvon, at 1,979 ft.
+Its highest elevation is Mount Arvon at 1,979 ft, which also makes it the tallest natural point in the East North Central states.

 Michigan's Upper Peninsula is bounded on land by Wisconsin to the southwest and west; and in territorial waters by Minnesota to the west, Ontario to the west, north and east, and the Door Peninsula of Wisconsin extends into Lake Michigan east of the western Upper Peninsula.
+As a consequence of being surrounded by water on three sides, there exists many sub-peninsulas in the region, most prominently the Keweenaw Peninsula and Abbaye Peninsula in Lake Superior, and the Stonington Peninsula and Garden Peninsula in Lake Michigan.